Tim Walz: Labor and workers' rights

 In 2023, Walz signed a law banning captive audience meetings and non-compete clauses.
 The law also mandates paid sick leave for employees and increases safety inspections and ergonomics requirements to reduce the risk of repetitive strain injuries for warehouse, meatpacking, and healthcare facility workers.
 It also grants workers some of the strongest protections against wage theft.
 In October 2023, Walz joined the striking United Auto Workers' picket line.
 He is a former member of two teachers' unions, the National Education Association and the American Federation of Teachers.
 Addressing the American Federation of State, County and Municipal Employees in August 2024, Walz said, "It's not just a saying, it's a fact: when unions are strong, America is strong."

 LGBTQ rights

 Walz supports LGBTQ rights, including federal anti-discrimination laws on the basis of sexual orientation.
 In a 2009 speech, he called for an end to the "Don't ask, don't tell" policy.
 Walz voted in favor of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act and the Sexual Orientation Employment Nondiscrimination Act.
 In 2007, he received a 90% grade from the Human Rights Campaign, the nation's largest LGBTQ rights organization.

 In 2011, Walz announced his support for the Respect for Marriage Act.
-As governor, Walz has signed a number of bills that support the LGBTQ community.
+As governor, he has signed a number of bills that support the LGBTQ community.
 In 2023, he signed bills that banned the practice of conversion therapy and protected gender-affirming care in Minnesota.